najma-se/Hospital_Appointment_sys/README.md

 A web-based application designed to streamline the process of booking and managing hospital appointments.
 Built with Django, the system facilitates patient registrations, appointment requests, approvals by admin staff, and appointment management.

 Features

-✅ User Authentication
+User Authentication
-	•	Patients and Admins can register and log in.
+- Patients and Admins can register and log in.
-	•	Role-based redirection to appropriate dashboards.
+- Role-based redirection to appropriate dashboards.

-✅ Appointment Requests
+Appointment Requests
-	•	Patients can request appointments by selecting doctor, date, time, and adding a description.
+- Patients can request appointments by selecting doctor, date, time, and adding a description.
-	•	Admins can approve or reject requests.
+- Admins can approve or reject requests.

-✅ Appointment Management
+Appointment Management
-	•	Admins can view and manage confirmed appointments.
+- Admins can view and manage confirmed appointments.
-	•	Cancel or update appointments if necessary.
+- Cancel or update appointments if necessary.

-✅ Admin Dashboard
+Admin Dashboard
-	•	View all appointment requests and appointments.
+- View all appointment requests and appointments.
-	•	Manage doctors and departments.
+- Manage doctors and departments.

 Technologies Used:
-	•	Backend: Django (Python)
+- Backend: Django (Python)
-	•	Frontend: HTML, CSS, Bootstrap, JavaScript
+- Frontend: HTML, CSS, Bootstrap, JavaScript
-	•	Database: SQLite (default)
+- Database: SQLite (default)
-	•	Version Control: Git & GitHub
+- Version Control: Git & GitHub

- 📂 Project Structure

-🗂 Project Structure
+Project Structure

 Hospital_Appointment_sys/
 ├── appointmentsystem/